MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/faq.md

 ## What are the prerequisites for using the Guides apps?

-The following tables list technical requirements for deploying and using Microsoft Dynamics 365 Guides (Preview) throughout your organization.
+The following table lists technical requirements for deploying and using Microsoft Dynamics 365 Guides (Preview) throughout your organization.

 ### Device requirements
 |Device|OS requirements|Details|